 Every driver in Oregon is required to carry Personal Injury Protection insurance, frequently called PIP, of at least $15,000 in medical coverage.
 This coverage is Oregon's version of no-fault insurance.
 Most auto accidents are covered through PIP insurance, which we gladly provide records for and bill.”

-From medical exams, to treatment plans, to pain management, Portland Urgent Care offers a comprehensive care plan that provides a complete solution for most accident victims.
+From medical exams, to injury treatment, to pain management, Portland Urgent Care offers a comprehensive care plan that provides a complete solution for most accident victims.
 Finding the right care after a motor vehicle accident can greatly reduce the physical and financial impacts that can incur when care is delayed.
-Portland Urgent Care (in partnership with Portland Wellness Center) understands that not all accident injuries are the same.
+Portland Urgent Care (in partnership with Portland Wellness Care) understands that not all accident injuries are the same.
 We work to offer each patient the right care plan that suits the level of severity of their injuries.
-“We have helped 1000's of Portland area accident injury patients.
+“We have helped 1000's of Portland auto accident injury patients.
 We strive to reduce pain and help our patients feel as good as they were before their accident.”

 Because not all motor vehicle accident injuries present symptoms right away, seeking a medical evaluation early on is critical.
 Don’t delay care, come see us at Portland Urgent Care today.
 Our team will work to provide a complete solution for most auto accident injury victims.
 “Portland, don’t live with pain any longer”